mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 ## Task Execution - Detailed Statistics

 Displays the detailed information about the number of copied and failed entities and Reference tables in a given task execution, the hierarchical structure of the LUs and their entities, and a sample list of copied and failed entities and Reference tables.
+You can also search for a given entity in the **Search** setting.

 Click ![entities list](images/entities_list_icon.png)icon in the right corner of the **Logical Units Execution Summary** window to open the **Task Execution - Detailed Statistics** window.